 Standard: Period-correct wooden rundlet.
 Leather-covered pocket or saddle flask (note that these are small and fit in a coat pocket and are not suspended by a strap).
 Period-correct hand-blown glass bottle, without a carrying strap.
 Stoneware jug, without a carrying strap.
 Modern water bottle hidden in a linen drawstring bag and carried in a pocket or sack, kept out of sight when not in use.

 Exceeds Standard: Period-correct wooden rundlet.
 Leather-covered pocket or saddle flask (note that these are small and fit in a coat pocket and are not suspended by a strap).
 Period-correct hand-blown glass bottle, without a carrying strap.
 Stoneware jug, without a carrying strap.

 Unacceptable: Gourds.
 Flasks, bottles, or jugs suspended by carrying straps or cords.
 Leather bottles (“jacks”).
 Modern water bottles not concealed in a linen drawstring bag.

-Best: Plain single-pouch bags that conform to the Captain David Uhl pattern.
+Standard: Hand or machine sewn plain single-pouch bag that conforms to the Captain David Uhl pattern.
 An “Uhl” pack should be made out of hemp canvas or heavy weight linen with a flap closure and two shoulder straps made of the same material as used for the bag.
 The flap should be closed with three buttons and buttonholes.
-The pack may either be painted red ochre or left unpainted.
-NB: Knapsacks will be optional for soldiers in the Battle Road 2019 - 2021 events, but they will be required for Battle Road starting in 2022.

 Unacceptable for all: Haversacks, Elisha Grose packs, Warner packs, Isaac Royal House knapsacks, British painted or goatskin knapsacks.
 “Snapsacks” (linen tubes with a drawstring at one end and one strap).